nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 1a2.
 User enters command to delete a doctor.<br>
   Steps 1a1-1a2 are repeated until a valid delete command is entered.<br>
   Use case resumes from step 2.

+**Use case: UC3 - Find Doctor**

+Actor: User

+**MSS**

+1. User requests to find doctors that meet a particular criteria, such as years of experience.
+2. Docedex shows a list of doctors that meet the criteria requested by user.
+   Use case ends.

+**Extensions**

+* 1a.
+Docedex detects an error in the command.
+  * 1a1.
+Docedex requests to correct the format of the command.
+  * 1a2.
+User enters command to delete a doctor.<br>
+    Steps 1a1-1a2 are repeated until a valid delete command is entered.<br>
+    Use case resumes from step 2.

 ### Non-Functional Requirements